mezoni/peg/README.md

 The type of the returned value is `String`, the value is 'abc'.

-If the sequence consists of more than one element, then a value with the `Record` type is returned as a result, in which the results of the elements are used as (unnamed) fields.
+If the sequence consists of more than one element and does not use semantic variables then a value with the `List<Object?>` type is returned as a result, in which the results of the elements are used as list elements.

 Example: